ianstormtaylor/slate/Contributing.md

 npm install
 ```

-Which will also compile the source files.
+Which will also compile the source files (If using Windows, you may need to install [Window-Build-Tools](https://github.com/felixrieseberg/windows-build-tools) to compile the native dependencies).
 Then run the tests with:

 ```
 npm run tests